grnet/synnefo/docs/admin-guide.rst

-port-remove                    Delete a port floating-ip-create             Create a new floating IP floating-ip-attach             Attach a floating IP to a server floating-ip-dettach            Dettach a flotaing IP from a server floating-ip-list               List floating IPs floating-ip-remove             Delete a floating IP queue-inspect                  Inspect the messages of a RabbitMQ queue
+port-remove                    Delete a port floating-ip-create             Create a new floating IP floating-ip-attach             Attach a floating IP to a server floating-ip-detach             Detach a floating IP from a server floating-ip-list               List floating IPs floating-ip-remove             Delete a floating IP queue-inspect                  Inspect the messages of a RabbitMQ queue